sarisman84/LabyrinthOfTheAbyss/Documentation/Story Lore/Titus' Version of The Story.md

 As the dungeon crumbled, Julius stood before the dying pillar.
 The ark’s creators had meant to save the world, but their desperation had birthed only ruin.
 Julius, broken and bloodied, emerged from the dungeon, its flickering light behind him a beacon for the next desperate soul.

+> [!WARNING] Change
+> The Vanguard seeing the outcome of the corrupted wish and the destroyed guardian, the vanguard takes its weapon to stand watch over the dungeon so no others may make the same mistake.